How does Divorce Work in Arizona?

 Interestingly, the court may also assign certain types of decisions to each parent.
 For example, the mother may be awarded legal rights to make the child’s medical decisions, while the father is awarded legal rights to make the child’s educational decisions.
 Judges do what they believe is in the child’s best interest.

 Separate from legal decision-making is the issue of parenting time.
-Previously called ‘physical custody’, the issue of when the children will be with Mom and Dad is now referred to as parenting time.
+Previously called ‘physical custody,’ the issue of when the children will be with Mom and Dad is now referred to as parenting time.
 An award of joint legal decision-making authority does not necessarily mean equal parenting time.
-Equal, 50-50 parenting time has generally been the court’s default order, as Arizona law recognizes that barring certain present facts, equal time with parents is in the child’s best interests.
+Equal (50/50) parenting time has generally been the court’s default order, as Arizona law recognizes that, barring certain present facts, equal time with parents is in the child’s best interests.
 When making parenting time decisions, judges look to past, present, and potential future relationships between parent and child.

 Arizona Divorce Proceedings: Mediation vs. Litigation

 Although Arizona divorce requires a number of specific steps, how those steps are completed depends upon the approach taken to manage the divorce process.
-As you review the required steps, you will be able to easily compare mediation vs. litigation, and begin to formulate an idea about which approach will best suit your needs
+As you review the required steps, you will be able to easily compare mediation versus litigation, and begin to formulate an idea about which approach will best suit your needs

 Petition – Filing For Divorce

 HELPFUL TIP: The Courts require a filing fee to process legal documentation.
+The filing fee must be paid unless there is a fee waiver is obtained from the court

 HELPFUL TIP: If you have a covenant marriage, you will file a petition specifically for covenant marriages.